Kavod v’Nichum Board of Directors and Gamliel Institute Staff

 Back to Top

 Dan Fendel, Gamliel Dean of Students, Gamliel Senior Faculty

 Dan is the men’s chair and co-founder of the Chevrah Kadisha in his own congregation, Temple Sinai (Reform; Oakland), and has been a member of the Chevrah Kadisha of Beth Jacob Congregation (Orthodox; Oakland) for nearly 20 years.
 He was in the first cohort of the Gamliel Institute, joined the faculty in 2015, and has been Acting Dean of Gamliel since 2020.
 He is co-author, with Rabbi Stuart Kelman, of Chesed Shel Emet: The Truest Act of Kindness — Exploring the Meaning of Taharah (Expanded Third Edition), and Nichum Aveilim: A Guide for the Comforter.
 He also did volunteer grief support work for the Shanti Project and Namaste in the San Francisco area for 20 years and is now a Spiritual Care Volunteer at Kaiser Hospital in Oakland.

 Back to Top

 Jean Berman, Board President

 Jean is an Interfaith Minister ordained by the Chaplaincy Institute of Maine, her ministry anchored in Judaism.
-She has her Chevrah Kadisha Certificate from the Gamliel Institute and is a board member of Kavod v’Nichum.
+She has her Chevrah Kadisha Certificate from the Gamliel Institute and is the board President of Kavod v’Nichum.
 Initially trained as part of the Fort Collins, Colorado Chevrah Kadisha, Jean is an active member of the Portland, ME Chevrah Kadisha.
 She currently coordinates volunteers for a young hospice in parts of Maine, Massachusetts and New Hampshire.
 Jean leads Jewish elders and unaffiliated Jews in ceremony, is learning Zimbabwean marimba, plays with the Peaks Island, Maine Ukulele Ensemble, and has buttons on her backpack.

 Back to Top